Skip Ribbon Commands

 Ramya Ramanath is Associate Professor at DePaul University's School of Public Service where she chairs its International Public Service degree program.
 Her research projects, primarily in India, the US, and East Africa, draw on disciplinary perspectives in organizational behavior, urban sociology, planning, anthropology, and political science.
 Her resulting publications have focused on interorganizational and organization-community relations in affordable housing, resettlement and rehabilitation, capacity building, program evaluation and gender-responsive policy and practice.

 Her project with the DMC Solutions Lab Delineating Pathways into Homelessness Among Forced Migrants: Lessons and Recommendations from a Multi-Country Implementation Analysis, involves working with the Ruff Institute for Global Homelessness.
 Cities are paradoxical entities, both the sites of refuge and homecoming for displaced migrants and yet they are the very spaces where those forcibly displaced face the risk of double displacement i.e., the loss of both a home and a homeland.
 Forced migrants face challenges in accessing shelter.
-This project, conducted in partnership with the Ruff Institute of Global Homelessness, will examine the policies and practices that precipitate (or preclude) homelessness from the perspective of service providers, both governmental and nongovernmental, working with forced migrants in eight distinct cities across the globe.
+This project, conducted in partnership with the Ruff Institute of Global Homelessness, will examine the policies and practices that precipitate (or preclude) homelessness from the perspective of service providers, both governmental and nongovernmental, working with forced migrants in multiple distinct cities across the globe.
 In doing so, it will inform policy and procedural change at a time when many cities are experiencing a mass influx of forcibly displaced migrants.

 Previous Projects